pact-foundation/pact-jvm/pact-jvm-consumer-groovy/README.md

 * uuid(String value = null)

 Defines a matcher that accepts UUIDs.
 A random one will be generated if no value is provided.

+* equalTo(def value)

+Defines an equality matcher that always matches the provided value using `equals`.
+This is useful for resetting cascading type matchers.

+* includesStr(def value)

+Defines a matcher that accepts any value where its string form includes the provided string.

 #### What if a field matches a matcher name in the DSL?